drothblatt/Untitled/README.md

 |Michael M.  | Backend         |
 |Sally B.    | Middleware      |

-## Features
+## Description
-- Sign Up / login / logout
-    - Sessions / automatic logout after 20 min. of inactivity
-- Edit stories (1 sentence at a time with some char limit)
-- View other stories (open pre-edited version)
-- Sentence-based database
-- Favorite a story
-- Notifications
+This is a crowd-writing engine in which everyone can contribute to a story.
+In this place, everyone can create their own story or edit the existing work of someone else.
+However, there is a catch that one person can enter 140 characters (or 300 if they're creating a story) at a time.
+This way, the final story would be an interesting mix of different people's inputs.

+The site also allows individual users to favorite or bookmark stories they like and get updates about them in their home page.

-## Backend Design
+## Design and Toolset
-### Data-tables
+### Backend
-stories data-table (story ID, sentence, author, time)

-users data-table (username, password-hash)

-favorites data-table (username, storyID)
+This project was built with sqlite3 and flask on the back end.
+It has 3 main data-tables, one holding stories, one holding the users, and one holding the favorites.

+Each story is assigned an ID number.
+The stories data table has columns id, sentence, author and time.
+Whever an author adds a new sentence, a new row is added into the stories data table.
+The story is then gathered by sorting all sentences by time stamp.
+With the first sentence being the title, and everything else making up the story.

+The favorite data table has columns of user and story id, and it's just simple lookup/addition/deletion to check/add/remove favorites.

+The user data table is pretty standard, with columns of username and hash of the password.

-## Frontend
+### Frontend
-Nav bar on the left side with sign up, log in

-Search bar

-Browse menu

-Username drop down menu to log out when logged in

-Alerts/Notifications when stories are updated

-Separate boxes for displaying stories/contributors

-Favorite button for stories

-Edit and save buttons on the bottom of stories

-## Middleware Design
-###Routes
+The front end of the project is built with jinja2, bootstrap and jQuery.
+There is a master html which makes up the heading and is extended by every other page.
+For the most part is is pretty standard.

+#### Routes
 - home
+- about
 - login/logout
 - register
 - browse
 - create
+- edit

 ## Agenda
-- [ ] 2015-10-13: Finsih overarching design, finish login system
+- [x] 2015-10-13: Finsih overarching design, finish login system
-- [ ] 2015-10-14: Finish setting datatable
+- [x] 2015-10-14: Finish setting datatable
-- [ ] 2015-10-15: Finish adding stories
+- [x] 2015-10-15: Finish adding stories
-- [ ] 2015-10-16: Create favorite system
+- [x] 2015-10-16: Create favorite system
-- [ ] 2015-10-17: Finish favorite
+- [x] 2015-10-17: Finish favorite
-- [ ] 2015-10-18: PENTEST
+- [x] 2015-10-18: PENTEST
-- [ ] 2015-10-19: ~~submit~~
+- [ ] 2015-10-19: Demo